Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 - **Lots of frontend developers have this skill in their portfolio**\
   Correct, but only very few actually know how to use it properly:
   - You have to keep a lot of things in mind if you want to avoid issues and still have a well-performing application.
-  - In code-reviews you'l have to focus even more on these things, as it's easy to miss dependencies in a diff-view.
+  - In code-reviews you'll have to focus even more on these things, as it's easy to miss dependencies in a diff-view.
   - Especially beginners, but also experienced devs with a non-frontend background easily fall into traps.
 - **There's a huge ecosystem of libraries, tools and frameworks**\
   A huge ecosystem is nice.
 You have lots of choices, but: